openfootball/leagues/README.md

-A free open public domain football database & schema for use in any (programming) language
-(e.g. uses plain text datasets for match schedules, results and more).
+A free open public domain football database & schema for use in any (programming) language e.g. uses datasets in (structured) text for match schedules, results and more.
 More [`football.db` Project Site »](http://openfootball.github.io)

 ## Intro